Director, Divisional Operations

 - Develop and maintain strategic partnerships and collaborative working relationships with a broad range of stakeholders internally and externally, including University Executive and senior management, funding bodies, industry, government and community organisations, hosted organisations and controlled entities, including where necessary involvement with company boards.

 - Provide strategic leadership to JCU shared service providers, particularly Finance, Information and Communications Technology, Human Resources, Health, Safety and Environment and Estate and manage divisional expectations and needs, ensuring key divisional objectives are facilitated and met.

 - Provide leadership and strategic advice within the Division and across the University as required in relation to budgets, resource and business modelling for the Division.

 - Ensure business risks are identified and managed through effective risk management strategies and operations in accordance with the University risk management frameworks.

 - Provide effective leadership, management and mentoring of the divisional administrative teams, including performance reviews, to establish a culture of teamwork, transparency and openness, maintaining strong communication channels at all times.

 - Actively develop and implement strategies and processes that meet the University’s objective to be administratively light, designed to reduce the administrative burden which impacts on academic staff.

-- Utilise technical knowledge, interpersonal skills and creativity and operate with considerable autonomy, exercising a high level of responsibility to make decisions and resolve a diversity of complex issues which arise, or are delegated from the Deputy Vice Chancellor, Tropical Environments and Societies.
+- Utilise technical knowledge, interpersonal skills and creativity and operate with considerable autonomy, exercising a high level of responsibility to make decisions and resolve a diversity

 - Lead, promote and facilitate the integration of strategies and initiatives that support the University's commitment to the principles of reconciliation, which exemplify respect for Aboriginal and Torres Strait Islander heritage and the valuing of justice and equity for all Australians.